AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-consensus/README.md

 ./download-data.py
 ```

-This script also requires three reference files, `blueprint-mapped-ontologies.tsv`, `panglao-cell-type-ontologies.tsv` and `consensus-cell-type-reference.tsv`.
+This script also requires four reference files, `blueprint-mapped-ontologies.tsv`, `panglao-cell-type-ontologies.tsv`, `consensus-cell-type-reference.tsv`, and `validation-markers.tsv`.
 See [Creating a reference for consensus cell types](#creating-a-reference-for-consensus-cell-types) and the [README.md in the references directory](./references/README.md) to learn more about the content of these files.

 ### Output files

-Running the `assign-consensus-celltypes.sh` script will generate a single TSV file for each library.
+Running the `assign-consensus-celltypes.sh` script will generate two TSV files for each library.
 Output files will be in `results/cell-type-consensus` and organized as follows:

 ```